Volt-Soft/Stellar-Engine/README.md

 ## Development

-The engine's development phase has started.
+The engine's development phase has started, but redesigns and reconsiderations over technologies may occur.

 ## License